Skip to content

 Linking Concepts to Models

-The connection between TOML definitions and Python models happens automatically through naming:
+The connection between PLX definitions and Python models happens automatically through naming:

 domain = "hr"